 In the early stages, when you were just looking, researching, poking, prodding, learning and figuring things out, it would likely have been a waste of time for a sales person to be talking to you.

-You really only want your sales team doing this with people who have the BANT boxes ticked — or who are close to it.
+You really only want your sales team following up with people who have the BANT boxes ticked — or who are close to it.

 These people are your Sales Qualified Leads.

-Otherwise, if you seriously keep score and run a clock on it, my bet is that most times you were just being the ever-hopeful sales person (sales people live on hope.
-You have to, to survive, right?) who only sees the once-in-a-while positive outcome of a closed sale.
+Otherwise, if you seriously keep score and run a clock on it, my bet is that most times you were just being the ever-hopeful sales person who only sees the once-in-a-while positive outcome of a closed sale.

-And in all the Excitement Of That One Sale you forget about the lost hours… all that time wasted on all of those people who were way back in the Buyer’s Journey, and were still a long way from the decision stage.
+And in all the excitement you forget about the lost hours… all that time wasted on all of those people who were way back in the Buyer’s Journey, and were still a long way from the decision stage.

 Marketing Automation changes the game.
 It enables you to SELL to potential customers who are ready to BUY.